Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up WiFi AP Mode.rst

 In this example, we turn on the AP mode of Ameba and connect station to Ameba.

-Open the WiFi AP example, “File” -> “Examples” -> “WiFi” -> “WiFiAPMode”
+Open the WiFi AP example, "File" -> "Examples" -> "WiFi" -> "WiFiAPMode"

 |image01|